lakshmi-intechcode/jng_instr_folder/phase3/README.md

 ### Description

 * CONGRATS SOON TO BE ALUMNI!!!!
-* You will have one month to work together and build the greatest apps THE WORLD HAS EVER SEEN
+* You will have 6-7 weeks to work together and build the greatest apps THE WORLD HAS EVER SEEN
 * You have ALMOST 100% freedom with what you want to work on for this month
 * There are a few requirements...